openstad/openstad-docs/technical/api/resource-vote.md

 ## Voting Configuration

-There are a bunch of voting scenario's for different
+There are a multiple voting scenario's for different types of websites

-- Submitting ideas website: people can submit ideas, and on every idea on the site it's possible to like positivily or negatively.
-Voting sngame sentiment cancels the vote, voting other sentiment cancels the vote and creates a new one
+- Submitting ideas website: people can submit ideas, and for every idea on the site it's possible to like positivily or negatively.
+Voting the same sentiment cancels the vote, voting other sentiment cancels the vote and creates a new one
 - Participitory budgetting: for budgetting site one vote is on multiple ideas within a set budget.
-So for instance there is 200.000 worth of budget then the users can select as many ideas as possible within that budget and make a vot on all of them
+So for instance there is 200.000 worth of budget then the users can select as many ideas as possible within that budget and make a vote on all of them
 - Multiple votes: able to vote on a min and max amout of ideas
 - Voting on an art or garden competition: max vote on one idea, but changeable
 - Eberhard art project: max 1 vote, throw error on attempt to change